covid-19-Re/paper-code/README.md

 ## Estimate stability
 - bootstrap_feathers.R is used to generate Fig. 2, it uses a data-file called `all_bootstrap_estimates.csv' which contains the outcome of our Re estimation pipeline on 7 months of daily data files for Switzerland.
 - aggregate_bootstrap_estimates.R was included for transparency as it is the file we use to generate `all_bootstrap_estimates.csv' from the individual estimate files.
+- ReCountryCluster.R was similarly included for transparency as it is used to estimate Re from each individual incidence data file.
+This is analogue to the ReCountry.R script used in the [general pipeline](https://github.com/covid-19-Re/shiny-dailyRe), but adapted to accept different incidence data files.

 ## Dashboard
 - Fig. 3 was taken from [our dashboard](https://ibz-shiny.ethz.ch/covid-19-re-international/).